nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list skills the employees in the company have.
-2. HRConnect shows a list of skills.
-3. User selects a few skills.
-4. User requests to list all employees with all the skills selected.
+1. User requests to list all employees with certain skills.
-5. HRConnect lists all employees with all the skills selected.
+2. HRConnect lists all employees with all the skills selected.

    Use case ends.

 **Extensions**

-- 2a.
-The list of skills is empty.
+- 1a.
+The list is empty.

   Use case ends.

-- 3a.
-User selects invalid skills.

-  - 3a1.
-HRConnect shows an error message.

-    Use case resumes at step 2.

 [Return to Top](#table-of-contents)